Contrasting PureCycle Technologies (PCT) & The Competition

 |$1.38 billion

+43.9% of PureCycle Technologies shares are owned by institutional investors.
+Comparatively, 73.3% of shares of all “Plastics materials & resins” companies are owned by institutional investors.
+11.1% of PureCycle Technologies shares are owned by insiders.
+Comparatively, 3.0% of shares of all “Plastics materials & resins” companies are owned by insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock will outperform the market over the long term.

-This is a summary of current recommendations and price targets for PureCycle Technologies and its rivals, as reported by MarketBeat.
+This is a breakdown of recent ratings and recommmendations for PureCycle Technologies and its competitors, as reported by MarketBeat.com.

 |Sell Ratings